The man of the moment in triathlon is undoubtedly 25-year-old Kiwi and Team SunGod athlete, Hayden Wilde.

 For my summer training it’s the opposite; the less clothing the better, so I can really soak up that Vitamin D!
 But in the colder months there’s no point in being a tough guy, and ultimately it’ll impact your performance.
 By building the habit of laying everything out beforehand, you don't have to use your brain when you wake up; everything's ready for you to tackle your training.
 That's what habit-building is all about; making it as easy as possible for you to get out there and train."

 Keeping it varied, building up the miles, fuelling right, and planning ahead - all essential to nailing your training this winter.
 By following in Hayden's footsteps and cultivating solid habits right from the start, you'll set yourself up for success down the line when spring kicks in.

-Get kitted out for winter training with the Pace Series™, featuring lenses for every winter condition.
-Choose 8KO® Clear and 8KO® HV Blue lenses for ultimate clarity on overcast days and dark nights, or the 8KO® Iris™ photochromic collection for complete flexibility in fast-changing conditions.
+Get kitted out for winter training with the Pace Series™, featuring the best sunglasses for cycling, running, and the ideal lenses for every winter condition.
+Choose 8KO® Clear and 8KO® HV Blue lenses for ultimate clarity on overcast days and dark nights, or the 8KO® Iris™ photochromic collection to have complete flexibility even in fast-changing conditions.

 And for those crisp, bright winter days - the ones we all really savour - choose from up to eight different 8KO® lenses, precision engineered to optimise your vision in the brightest conditions.